Learn more | Self-Directed IRA LLC

-Additionally, this type of IRA structure gives you more control over your retirement funds.
-Keep in mind, not all self-directed IRAs are the same.
-As a result, you won’t find this term anywhere in the Internal Revenue Code.
+This self-directed plan gives you more control over your retirement funds.
+However, it's important to note that not all Self-Directed IRAs are the same.
+As a result, you will not find this term anywhere in the Internal Revenue Code.

-A self-directed IRA works for all types of IRAs:
+The plan works for all types of individual retirement accounts:

 - Traditional (pre-tax) IRA